What to eat can be confusing! Especially because of all the processed food choices.

 Diet is KEY.
 What goes into the body makes the body what it is.

-One diet does not fill all people.
-However, one thing is sure – we should eats foods that are fresh or very minimally processed, organic, meats from pasture-raised, grass-fed, organic/clean animals.
-Whatever goes into your food – like hormones, antibiotics or grains containing GMOs (genetically modified organisms), goes into you!
+The ideal diet includes fresh raw or cooked vegetables, a small amount of fresh fruit, and very minimally processed, organic, meats from pasture-raised, grass-fed, organic/clean animals.
+Whatever goes into an animal you eat – like hormones, antibiotics or grains containing GMOs (genetically modified organisms), goes into you!

 SCD – Specific Carbohydrate Diet